awsloth/awsloth.github.io/_includes/code/agda/Domain.lagda.md

 ```
 ## End Notes

 This has been quite a short post, but hopefully it was a worthwhile read (and hopefully it will spur me on to write some more in depth pieces).
+Thank you for reading and hopefully see you in another post soon!